10th Dec 2024

 Why Use a Superficially Porous Particle for HPLC Columns?

-Superficially porous particles (SPPs) have a solid core surrounded by a thin, porous shell rather than porous throughout the entire particle, as is the case in traditional, fully porous particles.
-The solid core limits diffusion distance and improves separation speed.
-Superficially porous particles also have a narrow particle size distribution, improving efficiency and resolution.
-Another advantage of superficially porous particles is they can be used on both HPLCs and UHPLCs.
-Because of the variety of phases now available and the compatibility with both new and older HPLC systems, superficially porous columns are many chromatographers’ first choice when developing a new HPLC method.
+Superficially porous particles (SPPs) consist of a solid core surrounded by a thin, porous shell, unlike traditional fully porous particles, which are porous throughout.
+The solid core reduces diffusion distance and enhances separation speed.
+Additionally, superficially porous particles have a narrow particle size distribution, which improves efficiency and resolution.
+These particles are versatile and can be used with both HPLCs and UHPLCs.
+Due to the wide range of available phases and their compatibility with both new and older HPLC systems, superficially porous columns are often the preferred choice for chromatographers when developing new HPLC methods.

 Comparison of Fully and Superficially Porous Particle